discord-jda/JDA-Website/docs/using-jda/interactions.md

 ### Select Menus (Dropdowns)

-Select Menus can be disabled and have up to 25 options.
+Select Menus can be disabled.

 It's possible to set the minimum and maximum number of options to be selected.

+There are two implementations for SelectMenus:

+- `StringSelectMenu` supports custom string choices
+- `EntitySelectMenu` derives its choices from mentionable entities (such as `User`s, `Channel`s, etc)

+### String Select Menus

+String Select Menus support up to 25 options.

 Each option can have its own label, description, and emoji.
 There can be multiple options selected and set as default.